Are you familiar with the term "Service-Learning"?

 Silliman University (AY2017 Participant)

 Service-Learning program sends students to places that are often difficult to visit as individuals.
 That is what appealed to me the most since I wanted to research in such areas for development studies.
-Exchanging ideas and opinions with other participants at reflection intrigued me since it would help understanding issues deeper.
-Working in various facilities, staying with different families every week was also a bonus since it means that I can learn Philippine from different perspectives in this program.
+Exchanging ideas and opinions with other participants at reflection intrigued me since it would help me understand issues deeper.
+Working in various facilities, staying with different families every week was also a bonus since it means that I can learn the Philippines from different perspectives in this program.

 Seoul Women's University, Korea